 We calculated this rating by identifying which streaming services the VPN could unblock and measuring how consistently it could access them.

 Mozilla VPN is a terrible VPN for unblocking streaming services.
 It struggles with almost everything: it can’t unblock any Netflix libraries, it doesn’t work with Amazon Prime Video US, and other US services like Hulu and Disney+ block it.
-In our testing it only managed to work with HBO Max (inconsistently), All 4, and YouTube.
+In our testing it only managed to work with HBO Max (inconsistently), Channel 4, and YouTube.

 Streaming Service